VPA Winter Symposium, January 29th & 30th

 Waddington Leadership Initiative Cohorts w/Center for Creative Leadership

 The Waddington Leadership Initiative is currently enrolled through cohorts 11 and 12.
 We will alert members when additional opportunities and cohorts are opened.
-We are anticipating the application process for cohorts 13 and 14 will be announced in November, 2022.
+Cohorts 13 and 14 are currently getting underway.
 Read More on the Cohorts

 Members of the VPA staff welcome the chance to visit our members in their schools.
 We can get to know one another better, hear from members directly, and see schools in action.
 We also can highlight some of the great work happening around the state.
 If you are interested in having VPA staff visit you school, feel free to fill out this form.